shailen/ng-darrrt-codelab/docs/step-1.md

-## Step 1: Run the skeleton app, and view its code
+## Step 1: Run the app, and view its code

 In this step, you open the source files, familiarize yourself with the Dart and HTML code, and run the app.